PawseySC/container-workflows/_episodes/08-rstudio.md

 `RUN apt-get update` is installing some packages we'll need via Ubuntu's package manager.
 Really all we're installing here are compilers.

-The next section adds some flags and optionns we want to use when building R packages (`Makvevars`).
+The next section adds some flags and options we want to use when building R packages, by copying a file from the build context, `Makvevars`.

 The last section is the main R package installation section.
 Here we run several different installation methods: